JordanEvans/Diego/README.md

 <h4>Two Example Scripts are included:</h4>
 Hansel And Gretal - Screenplay directly adapted from the original story.

-Salem - Sample piece of graphic novel.
+Salem - Sample pages from a graphic novel.

 <h2>How To Use Diego</h2>
 <i>At this time the app is in development and only meant for testing.</i>